-Figure 0-2.
+Figure 5-2.
 Base Year Emissions Recalculation for Realignment of Operations

 Department Beta consists of three operating units (A,B, and C).
-Each operating unit emits 25 tons $CO_2$ and the total emissions for the department are 75 tons $CO_2$ in the base year (year one).
-In year two, the output of the department grows, leading to an increase in emissions to 30 tons $CO_2$ per operating unit, i.e., 90 tons $CO_2$ in total.
-At the beginning of year three, the Department Beta is reorganized and 'losse' operating unit to another Department.
-The Department Beta annual emissions are now 60 tons, representing an apparent reduction of 15 tons relative to its base year emissions.
-However, to maintain consistency over time, the department recalculates is base year emissions to take into account the divestment of operating unit C. The base year emissions are 50 tons $CO_2$ , and the emissions of department Beta are seen to have risen by 10 tons $CO_2$ -over the three years.
-Beta (optionally) reports 60 tons $CO_2$ as the recalculated emissions for year two.
+Each operating unit emits 25 tons CO_2 and the total emissions for the department are 75 tons CO_2 in the base year (year one).
+In year two, the output of the department grows, leading to an increase in emissions to 30 tons CO_2 per operating unit, i.e., 90 tons CO_2 in total.
+At the beginning of year three, the Department Beta is reorganized and 'loses' operating unit to another Department.
+The Department Beta annual emissions are now 60 tons, representing an aparent reduction of 15 tons relative to its base year emissions.
+However, to maintain consistency over time, the department recalculates is base year emissions to take into account the divestment of operating unit C. The base year emissions are lowered by 25 tons CO_2 -the quantity of emissions produced by the operating unit C in the base year.
+The recalculated base year emissions are 50 tons CO_2 , and the emissions of department Beta are seen to have risen by 10 tons CO_2 over the three years.
+Beta (optionally) reports 60 tons CO_2 as the recalculated emissions for year two.